tylerjmorg/copyright-updater/README.md

 ### Static Year
-If you just want to add the copyright year of a work, no updating needed.
-This would work.
+If you just want to add the copyright year of a work, no current year needed.
+This will suit you.
 Of course, you can just manually add the year in the text content, up to you, whatever floats your boat.
 #### Code
 Add `data-copyright-year="YYYY"` to any HTML tag.
 Preferably an empty `span`.
 Change out "YYYY" to the year you want, obviously.
 Example: `<span data-copyright-year="1973"></span>` will spit out "1973".